peteroupc/peteroupc.github.io/sampling.md

 [^17]: Hirano, Keisuke, and Jack R. Porter.
 "Impossibility results for nondifferentiable functionals."
 Econometrica 80, no. 4 (2012): 1769-1790.

 [^18]: Henderson, S.G., Glynn, P.W., "Nonexistence of a class of variate generation schemes", _Operations Research Letters_ 31 (2003).
 It is also believed that the paper's Theorem 2 remains true even if $Q$ must be a polynomial.

+[^19]: Gajek, L. (1995).
+Note on unbiased estimability of the larger of two mean values.
+Applicationes Mathematicae, 23(2), 239-245.

+[^20]: Rychlik, Tomasz.
+"A class of unbiased kernel estimates of a probability density function."
+Applicationes Mathematicae 22, no. 4 (1995): 485-497.